-A solution could be a HD-infrared camera in the incubator with continuous quantitative movement analysis software (including facial expression analysis).
+A solution could be an ultra-wideband sensor in the incubator with continuous quantitative movement analysis software (including facial expression analysis).
 The camera needs to be approved for medical use by the local hospital technical department and should thus have appropriate specs.

 Value of such a device:

-Beside a better understanding of preterm brain development this type of monitoring would also provide general well being information (maybe being able to predict infections earlier then nurses) and together with aEEG it would be a tool for sleep analysis.
+Besides a better understanding of preterm brain development this type of monitoring would also provide general well-being information (maybe being able to predict infections earlier then nurses) and together with aEEG it would be a tool for sleep analysis.
 Overall it could drastically improve neonatal care and as such reduce the major socio-economic impact of preterm birth.

 prof.dr.ir.
 Wouter Serdijn